woo2/AutoDrinkAdmin/README.md

 #### Test the GUI once
-First, make sure that the Arduino is mounted at the correct devive name, `ACM0`.
+First, make sure that the Arduino is mounted at the correct device name, `ACM0`.
 ``` bash
 $ arduino
 ```